 Longview considers the risk appetite of the business within each risk pillar and for the business as a whole, as well as the acceptable level of risk and the level of mitigation required to achieve it.
 We evaluate each individual risk by assessing its potential impact on the business, considering how and which areas of the business the risk would have an impact.
 This is in contrast to a causative perspective.
 For instance, in relation to climate change, there may be a number of risks with a singular underlying cause, however, these may impact the business in different ways.
 The Group Risk Register, prepared by Longview's Business Risk function, documents these specific risks and is shared with the RACC and relevant Boards on a quarterly basis.
-We are working on integrating climate risk considerations into this process.
+We have integrated climate risk considerations into this process and climate risks will be considered and reviewed in the same way as other risks - both on a regular basis when considering the risks already on the risk register, and when identifying other risks to be considered.